Finding & Working with Contractors | 21 views |

 What is the difference between a general contractor and a subcontractor?

-In Ottawa's construction industry, a general contractor manages your entire project and hires specialized subcontractors, while subcontractors perform specific trades like electrical, plumbing, or drywall work under the general contractor's supervision.
+In Ottawa's construction industry, a general contractor manages your entire project while subcontractors are specialists hired to perform specific trades - understanding this difference is crucial for homeowners navigating permits and responsibilities.

 Subcontractor Specialization